Sunrise at Wineglass Bay

 The Wineglass Bay and Hazards Beach Circuit is the premier family hike in Freycinet National Park.
 The national park sits on Tasmania's East Coast on a low marshy isthmus.

-When you get back down from the Wineglass Bay Lookout, you'll have to descend a natural staircase with some steep sections.
-The well-defined trail takes you down to the beach of Wineglass Bay where you'll be able to stick your toes in the soft sand.
+When you return from the Wineglass Bay Lookout, you must descend a natural staircase with some steep sections.
+The well-defined trail takes you down to the beach of Wineglass Bay, where you can stick your toes in the soft sand.

 The trail then cuts across the national park's isthmus on a flat, well-maintained trail that becomes an occasional Boardwalk.
 It'll take you about 45 minutes to reach Hazards Beach where you'll be rewarded with a more secluded area that is just as beautiful as Wineglass Bay.

 The trail then returns to the carpark along the coast.
-Be on the lookout for the many hidden coves that make for great swimming holes on hot days.
-You'll experience a soft elevation gain on your way back to the carpark.
+Be on the lookout for the many hidden coves that make great swimming holes on hot days.
+On your way back, you'll experience a soft elevation gain.

 Getting There

-Freycinet National Park is in between Hobart and Launceston on Tasmania's East Coast.
-The drive from Hobart will take you a little over two hours, and a drive from Launceston should take you about two hours on the dot.
+Freycinet National Park is between Hobart and Launceston on Tasmania's East Coast.
+The drive from Hobart will take a little over two hours, and a drive from Launceston should take about two hours on the dot.
 Devonport is nearly three hours away to the northwest.

 Facilities

-Freycinet National Park is a popular destination and entry fees apply.
-You'll find picnic and toilet facilities near the trailhead, but you won't find any facilities during this relatively long hike.
+Freycinet National Park is a popular destination, and entry fees apply.
+Near the trailhead, there are picnic and toilet facilities, but during this relatively long hike, there will be no facilities.
 Pack accordingly.

 Local Tips and Precautions